daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/antipatterns.md

 # Antipatterns

+It's important to focus on testing the desired behavior rather than specific implementation details, minimize dependencies, use abstraction layers, and employ techniques like test doubles and mocking.
+Writing tests that are resilient to code changes and environment variations helps maintain a reliable and efficient test suite.

 ## Slow tests
 > As applications grow, we will need to be testing more and more stuff.
 Development can get slow.